Meredithhelipigeon/Algorithms/README.md

 If we want every difference distinct, we use the smallest, the biggest respectively...
 So if we want k distinct difference, we use that strategy to find k-1 distinct elements and then the others are placed within the difference of 1.

 Time Efficiency: O(n)

+## Flatten Nested List Iterator:
+Description:
+You are given a nested list of integers nestedList.
+Each element is either an integer or a list whose elements may also be integers or other lists.
+Implement an iterator to flatten it.